 This past weekend was the fiftieth anniversary of the Hilly Hundred, the longest running bicycle event of its kind.
-Bicyclists from all over converge on Bloomington, Indiana for the opportunity of back-to-back fifty miles rides through the hilly, forested terrain of southern Indiana.
+Bicyclists from all over converge on Bloomington, Indiana for the opportunity of back-to-back fifty mile rides through the hilly, forested terrain of southern Indiana.
 It was my third participation, the first about twenty years ago and then last year.

 The event isn't as popular as it once was, but it still attracts a couple thousands ardent cyclists.
 Over the years, and even from last year to this, the profile of the riders has changed damatically from cyclists of all levels of commitment to mostly the most committed.
 In years past there would be a significant number of not so devoted or well-conditioned cyclists pushing their less than optimum bikes up the hills.
 This year hardly a soul couldn't make it up the hills, many of double digit grades.
 Most flew up them hardly needing to shift.
 Close to 99 per cent of those riding were on high-end bikes.
 Nearly every rider was using clip-in pedals.
 Lycra was universal.
-I was among the one per centers on a bike with a rack and fenders and kick stand.
+I was among the one per centers on a bike with a rack and fenders and kick stand an unLycraed.
 At the rest stops most of the bikes were laying in the grass if there wasn't a tree to lean them against.

 In year's past I've ridden with Dwight, but he was attending a Heartwood conference devoted to forest issues.
 My other cycling friend in Bloomington, Jeff, was also unavailable for the ride, but I at least got to enjoy a lunch with him and a handful of his cycling cohearts at the magnificent kitchen complex that he established two years ago and rents out to local food vendors and uses to prepare food for his pizza restaurants.
 Jeff had somehow managed to get time away from his many business ventures to bike Mynamawr with Dwight this winter and then RAGBRAI.
 We had much to share.
 Jeff was able to convey his pizza expertise to a restauranteur in Mynamawr who had been struggling to get his dough just right.
 He dazzled his tastebuds so much biking across Iowa that he managed to gain six pounds.

 I still had a cycling companion for the Hundred, Dwight's girl friend Susan.
-At less than one hundred pounds, she has a good weight to power ratio and scampered up the hills.
+At less than one hundred pounds, she has a good weight to power ratio and scampered up the hills even on her comparative tank of a bike.
 She had plenty of pep, but most of those on the ride, who were on bikes that cost as much as the cars of many of the clients she serves as a social worker, flew by us.
 It allowed us to survey the steady stream of our fellow riders as they bombarded us with a chorus of "on your left" and an occssional "car back" or "car up."
 There were few cars other than the occssional vehicle patroling the course.
 At intersections where there might be traffic, a police officer was stationed.
 The course was adequately marked with small yellow arrows and occssional warnings of "nuts," also written in yellow, where a walnut tree could be shedding its golf ball-sized product.
 They'd mostly been cleared from the road, but there was the ever present danger of another falling.

 I was able to see Dwight Saturday morning before he headed down to Paoli fifty miles to the south for the weekend.
 The start of the ride was in Elletsville, just five miles from his farm.
-As we breakfasted on fresh food from his garden he noticed a feral cat peering at us from his thicket of blackberries.
-He was not a welcome site, as such critters prey upon his bird population.
+As we breakfasted on fresh food from his garden, he noticed a feral cat peering at us through a thicket of blackberries.
+He was not a welcome visitor, as such critters prey upon his bird population.
 He quickly grabbed his shotgun and dashed out the door.
 He got off two shots, but wasn't sure if he'd gotten him.
 His aged Labrador is no longer the tracker he once was, so Dwight and I took a stroll around.
 The vegetation is thick on much of his property, so we couldn't find the cat, though Dwight was certain he'd wounded him.
 "If you see vultures circling later," he said, "you'll know where he is."

 I didn't get as early of a start as I might have as I had 120 pages left to read in Dwight's soon to be published third book, his second volume of Wild Tales.
 This one is called "All Over the Place."
 It recounts his travels in Africa, South America and Asia going back nearly fifty years, climbing mountains and biking and just exploring.
 There are also rollicking chapters on sinking a whaling ship in Norway and spending time in a Mexican prison and looking after a quadriplegic brother and outwitting the medical profession in paying for a knee operation and discovering what he thought was a meteorite.